So you’re looking for the best tankless hot water heater?

 - The Marey Warmer is by far the cheapest option in the market and even probably on this list too.

-- This tankless heater has one of the lowest installation costs compared to other models.
+- This device has one of the lowest installation costs compared to other models.

 - Low Output – At only 3.1 GPM, the Marey heater has a considerably limited water production.
 This means that simultaneous showers are definitely out of the question.